Cirrus CI API¶

 Authorization¶

-In order for a tool to access Cirrus CI API, an organization admin should generate an access token through Cirrus CI
+In order for a tool to access Cirrus CI API, an organization admin should generate an access token through Cirrus CI settings page

-Settings page for a corresponding organization.
+for a corresponding organization.
 Here is a direct link to the settings page: https://cirrus-ci.com/settings/github/<ORGANIZATION>

-.
-Access tokens will allow full write and read access to both public and private repositories of your organization on Cirrus CI: it will be possible to create new builds and perform any other GraphQL mutations.
-If you only need read access to public repositories of your organization you can skip this step and don't provide Authorization
+Note that if you only need read access to public repositories of your organization you can skip this step and don't provide Authorization

 header.